PateShin/tp/docs/DeveloperGuide.md

       Use case resumes at Step 2.

+**Use case: Add a transaction**

+**MSS**

+1. User requests to add a transaction to an employee
+2. User enters the employee's ID, amount, description, and optionally, date and time
+3. PayBack adds the transaction to the transaction list

+    Use case ends.

+**Extensions**

+* 2a.
+The fields other than the date and time are not specified.

+    * 2a1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

+* 2b.
+The parameters are not specified in the correct order.

+    * 2b1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

+* 2c.
+Some parameters are specified, some are not.

+    * 2c1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

+* 2d.
+The information entered is not in the correct format.

+    * 2d1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.